 I straddle the intersection of computational, statistical, and social systems.
 I tend to shy away from the term science.
 I have a PhD in Political Science from Columbia University, and a BS in Aerospace Engineering from the University of Maryland.
 In a former life, I was an Assistant Professor in political science (and the Applied Statistics Center) at Washington University, St. Louis, and Assistant Professor in political science at George Washington University.
-I was also a Russell Sage Visiting Scholar from 2009-2010 (academic bliss).
+I was also a visiting professor at Columbia University and Russell Sage Visiting Scholar from 2009-2010 (academic bliss).

 I’ve written numerous academic articles, and in 2008 co-authored Red State Blue State Rich State Poor State: Why Americans Vote the Way They Do.
-I’m currently Director of Johnson Research Labs, Director of Special Projects at the Applied Statistics Center at Columbia University, and Research Fellow at the Harmony Institute.
+I co-founded TrueMetrix, The Monkey Cage Blog, MeeGenius!, Johnson Research Labs and HiTCH.
+I’m also Director of Special Projects at the Applied Statistics Center and adjunct professor at Columbia University.